sachinruk/dqn_bananas/README.md

 - `Navigation_Pixels.py` contains the code that was *unsuccesfully* used to train a DQN model for the pixel environment.
 - `Navigation.ipynb` is the notebook used to run the DQN model for the non-pixel environment.

+## Installation
+Firstly install unity from [here](https://store.unity.com/download).
+Then do `bash install.sh` to install all dependencies and requirements.

+In order to run this project, do `jupyter-lab` from the command line and open `Navigation.ipynb`.

+## Problem Environment
+The environment contains a 37 dimensional vector.
+This includes data such as agents velocity and range information from the laser that the agent emits.
+There are 4 possible discrete actions.
+A reward of +1 is given for collecting a yellow banana and -1 for a blue banana.
+See [here](https://github.com/sachinruk/dqn_bananas.git) for more details.

 ## Model
 A four layer model with 15 hidden nodes in each layer with relu activation was used.